sunfounder/Summary-of-Fun-Projects/docs/source/arduino/barrier_gate2.0.rst

   - ✅ Stay updated on new products & exclusive giveaways.

-  - ✅ Share your creations and get real feedback
+  - ✅ Share your creations and get real feedback.

   * 👉 Need faster updates or support?
 Click [|link_sf_facebook|] join our Facebook community